nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 GP Connect comprises a number of RESTful API bundles.
 Each API bundle is intended to support sets of related use cases, for example the Appointment API bundle supports viewing, booking and cancelling GP appointments in a number of scenarios.

 Individual API bundles **MAY** be provided independently of each other.
 GP Connect conformance **MAY** be claimed in relation to one or more API bundles.
-A provider claiming to provide an API bundle must be fully conformant (i.e. implement all of the resource profiles and interactions for the API bundle as specified in this document and all of the general requirements described herein).
+A provider claiming to provide an API bundle must be fully conformant (that is, implement all of the resource profiles and interactions for the API bundle as specified in this document and all of the general requirements described herein).

 ## RESTful API ##